Quick facts about forming a Washington DC LLC

 You are ready to file articles of organization once you have settled on a name for your business and made sure that it is available for use.
 Once you have completed the forms, you will need to file them with the Department of Consumer and Regulatory Affairs.
 You can either complete and submit the forms online, mail a hard copy, or submit your articles of organization in person.

-The current fee to form an LLC and file the required articles of organization in the District of Columbia is $220.
+The current fee to form an LLC and file the required articles of organization in the District of Columbia is $99.
+This amount represents the basic LLC in DC cost to officially establish your business.

 You will need the following information available when you complete your articles of organization forms: